nokia/RED/red_help/user_guide/variable_mapping.html.md

 ![](variable_mapping/variable_mapping_7.png)

-**Mind that Variable Mapping maps value to already existing variable**, if you wish to create variable and assign value outside of testcases (for instance as environmental global variables) create variable python file and import it into red.xml under Variable Files
+**Mind that Variable Mapping maps value to already existing variable.** If you wish to create variable and assign value outside of testcases (for instance as environmental global variables), create variable python file and import it into red.xml under Variable Files.